Alternate states and intermingledness in complex high-dimensional systems: Introduction

 \section{Introduction}

-Multistability refers to the condition where, depending on its initial configuration, a system can display several qualitatively different steady state behaviours for the same parameters or equations of the system.
-This phenomenon is ubiquitous in nature and in mathematical models \cite{Feudel2018MultistabilityTippingMathematics}, and while it may underlie important functional tasks in some systems such as biological ones, it can have drastic negative consequences in others.
+Complex systems often display several qualitatively different behaviours depending on the initial configuration of the system or forcings that may be applied to it.
+Often this occurs because the underlying dynamics are \emph{multistable}, where for the same equations and parameters governing the system, multiple stable states can coexist.
+This phenomenon is ubiquitous in nature and in mathematical models \cite{Feudel2018MultistabilityTippingMathematics}, and while it may underline important functional tasks in some systems such as biological ones, it can have drastic negative consequences in others.
 For instance, irreversible changes in the state of large-scale sub-systems of the climate (so-called ``tipping points''~\cite{Lenton2008}) are expected at particular levels of global warming~\cite{ArmstronMckay2024TippingReview}).
 Another example are power grids, where it is imperative that the system remains in the synchronized state for correct operation~\cite{Hartmann2024}, instead of being perturbed to one of the many unsynchronized states that may be available~\cite{Kim2018}.
+Beyond multistability, alternate states can manifest themselves as qualitatively different operational behaviour depending on system parameters, such as habitability classes~\cite{HaqqMisra2022}, or alternative system response to stimulus in biological systems~\cite{Gong2005, Bressloff2017}.